AI-Driven Robotics for Optics: Acknowledgments

 \section{Acknowledgments}

 We acknowledge support from the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions).
 S.C., R.K.S. and L.H. acknowledge funding from the MIT Undergraduate Research Opportunities Program (UROP).
 Z.C. acknowledges support from the Mathworks Fellowship.
 This work is also supported in part by the U. S. Army Research Office through the Institute for Soldier Nanotechnologies at MIT, under Collaborative Agreement Number W911NF-23-2-0121.
-The computations in this paper were partly run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University, We also acknowledge support of Parviz Tayebati.
+The computations in this paper were partly run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
+We acknowledge funding from MIT Generative AI Impact Consortium (MGAIC).
+We also acknowledge support from Parviz Tayebati.
+Copyediting of this manuscript was performed in part using ChatGPT models (versions 4o and 5).
+We also thank Dr. Paola Rebusco for critical reading and editing of the manuscript.